 It also adds to your resume!
 I keep a list of brands and sponsors I work with and like to showcase this when a new brand approaches me.
 It lets them know I'm legit and it shows that I produce awesome content to boot.

 Also, lots of brands and sponsors will share your post or social shares on their social media, leading to increased engagement and new readers for you.
 I remember when I posted about how we saved enough money to buy a house in 6 months (a sponsored post), it went viral when it was shared by the brand itself.

 Bottom line, it helps with your credibility, extends your reach, and can help you to monetize.

 First, do you want to write a gift guide?

-If so, start thinking about what kinds of gifts you’d like to have.
-You can write a very general gift guide, to more specific.
+If so, start thinking about what kinds of gifts you'd like to have.
+You can write a very general gift guide, or more specific.
 Like… holiday gift guide for dogs (please send me this one if you write it, by the way).
 If you are wanting to write one, you need to start thinking now about who you want to work with and what will be included.

 Whether you are being contacted or not, start organically talking about the products and services you might be mentioning.
 Not only does this prime your audience to know what you'll be discussing, but it also flags the brand that you are interested in them.
 A good way to do this is by mentioning them on social media, liking their photos, etc.

 It takes time for advertisers to send the products and budget how much they can send out.
 It is TOTALLY okay to start reaching out, whenever you see fit.